 Will Dr. Danielle take my pet with her after the appointment?

-Yes, if you’ve chosen cremation as your aftercare option, Dr. Danielle will gently transport your pet to a trusted local crematory.
+Yes, if you’ve chosen cremation as your aftercare option, Dr. Danielle will gently transport your pet to a trusted local crematorium.
 She will confirm your selection during the appointment and ensure everything is handled respectfully.
 If you’ve selected private cremation, she will also explain how and when your pet’s ashes will be returned to you.

 What aftercare options are available?

-Aftercare options include: Private cremation — your pet is cremated individually, and their ashes are returned to you.
-Communal cremation — your pet is cremated with others, and ashes are not returned.
 Customer-arranged aftercare — you may choose to make your own arrangements, such as home burial (where permitted) or using a crematorium of your choice.

 How does cremation work?